surajm-333/Postman-API-fest-2022/README.md

 5./api/admin/delete -- Delete the book from database [DELETE] <br />
 5./login -- For Login the user [POST] <br />
 6. /signup -- For User Sign Up [POST]

+About Folder --
+BookShelf/server.js and Bookshelf/controller/auth.js contains all APIs
+BookShelf/models contains all the Database Schemas (User and Books)
  # Our Team --
 1.Suraj Mulchandani (Team Lead) <br />
 2.Manish Kumar <br />